mongodb/docs/source/core/replication.rst

-   After a rollback occurs, the former primary will remain in a "rollback" mode until the administrator deals with the rolled back data and restarts the :option:`mongod` instance.
+   After a rollback occurs, the former primary will remain in a "rollback" mode until the administrator deals with the rolled back data and restarts the :program:`mongod` instance.
 Only then can the node becomes a normal :term:`secondary` terms.

 .. _replica-set-write-propagation: